neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

    of the new set catches up to this position because data before it could be committed without ack from the new set.
 4) Initialize timeline on safekeeper(s) from `new_sk_set` where it
-   doesn't exist yet by doing `pull_timeline` from current set.
+   doesn't exist yet by doing `pull_timeline` from the majority of the current set.
 Doing  that on majority of `new_sk_set` is enough to proceed, but it is reasonable to ensure that all `new_sk_set` members are initialized -- if some of them are down why are we migrating there?
 5) Call `PUT` `configuration` on safekeepers from the new set, delivering them `joint_conf` and collecting their positions.
 This will switch them to the `joint_conf` which generally won't be needed